 In 2018, readers were most interested in posts about organized retail crime associations, offender perspectives on self-checkout theft, and the latest research on loss prevention analytics applications.
 Read More

 Sponsored by Fortalice

 As this holiday season approaches, are you ready to stand with your IT security counterparts and protect the brand?
 How many of you have a working relationship with your IT security department?
-Do you collaborate on “like” issues, share information, or sit at the table together to strategize and defend Read More
+Do you collaborate on “like” issues, share information, or sit at the table together to strategize Read More

 Education-based programs offering offense-specific, age-appropriate programming for shoplifting offenders are proven to reduce repeat offenses, which is not only the imperative of the criminal justice system but also the goal of the retailers as the victims.
 [Sponsored] Read More